-3. Child & Youth Protection Requirements
+5. Child & Youth Protection Requirements

-- 3.1 The Child & Youth Protection Requirements are threefold: (1) the background check submission (2) adherence to policies, procedures, reporting procedures and ethical standards, and (3) the child & youth protection education.
+- 5.1 The Child & Youth Protection Requirements are threefold: (1) the background check submission (2) adherence to policies, procedures, reporting procedures and ethical standards, and (3) the child & youth protection education.
 The requirements are facilitated through the VIRTUS online platform.
-New Employees and Covered Volunteers will need to create their own online VIRTUS account in coordination with their Local Administrator. - 3.2 Background Check Submission: Each new person required to complete the Child & Youth Protection Requirements must provide the necessary personal information for a criminal background check.
+New Employees and Covered Volunteers will need to create their own online VIRTUS account in coordination with their Local Administrator. - 5.2 Background Check Submission: Each new person required to complete the Child & Youth Protection Requirements must provide the necessary personal information for a criminal background check.
 For the sake of the mandatory criminal background check, the VIRTUS online system will ask for a social security number from the applicant.
 If the applicant does not have a social security number, he or she should insert all nines (9) in the spaces provided.
 The Local Administrator-and ultimately the local pastor, principal, or equivalent leader-is responsible for making reasonable efforts to confirm the background checks are completed.

-- A. Minors: Applicants who are minors and are approved as either an Employee or Covered Volunteer shall not receive a background check and shall be supervised at all times by an adult Employee or adult Covered Volunteer; and - B. No Social Security Number: Applicants who do not have a social security number and are approved as either an Employee or Covered Volunteer shall be supervised at all times by an Employee or Covered Volunteer whose compliance to the Child & Youth Protection Requirements included a valid social security number. - C. Disqualifying Offenses: For the safety and well-being of the minors and vulnerable adults in our care, the Diocese of Tulsa adheres to the following: - a.
-No person convicted of any sex crime and no person registered with any State Sex Offender Registry may serve as an employee or volunteer in any capacity; - b.
-No person convicted of a violent crime and no person registered with the official Oklahoma Violent Offender Register may serve as an employee or volunteer in any capacity; - c.
-Persons with criminal activity on their record, not including the aforesaid categories, may be permitted under the following conditions: - i. the Pastor and Local Administrator for a location consults with the diocesan Director of Child & Youth Protection and, in mutual agreement, concludes the person may prudentially serve in either an Employee or a Covered Volunteer without posing a threat to minors, vulnerable adults, or to the parish/school at large; - ii. the VIRTUS Online account of the person in question is appropriately flagged as "CAUTION;" - iii. a note is inserted on the VIRTUS Online account of the person in question stating, "Contact the Director of Child & Youth Protection for the Roman Catholic Diocese of Tulsa & Eastern Oklahoma before placement in ministry or employment."
+- A. Minors: Applicants who are minors and are approved as either an Employee or Covered Volunteer shall not receive a background check and shall be supervised at all times by an adult Employee or adult Covered Volunteer. - B. No Social Security Number: Applicants who do not have a social security number and are approved as either an Employee or Covered Volunteer shall be supervised at all times by an Employee or Covered Volunteer whose compliance to the Child & Youth Protection Requirements included a valid social security number. - C. Disqualifying Offenses: For the safety and well-being of the minors and vulnerable adults in our care, the Diocese adheres to the following: - a.
+No person convicted of any sex crime and no person registered with any State Sex Offender Registry may serve as an Employee or Covered Volunteer in any capacity; - b.
+No person convicted of a violent crime and no person registered with the official Oklahoma Violent Offender Register may serve as an Employee or Covered Volunteer in any capacity; - c.
+Persons with criminal activity on their record, not including the aforesaid categories, may be permitted under the following conditions: - i. the Pastor, or equivalent position, and the Local Administrator for a location consults with the diocesan Director of Child & Youth Protection and, in mutual agreement, reasonably concludes the person may prudentially serve as either an Employee or a Covered Volunteer without posing a threat to minors, vulnerable adults, or to the parish/school at large: - ii. the VIRTUS Online account of the person in question is appropriately flagged as "CAUTION and or RESTRICTIONS;" - iii. a note is inserted on the VIRTUS Online account of the person in question stating, "Contact the Director of Child & Youth Protection for the Roman Catholic Diocese of Tulsa & Eastern Oklahoma before placement in ministry or employment" or similar wording.